algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 - **Syntax:** **`MOV immediate_value, destination_register`**
+  - Copies a value into a register.
 - **Example:** **`MOV 42, R1`**
+  - Assigns the value 42 to register R1.

 ##### ★ 2.
 Copying the value of a register into another register:

 - **Syntax:** **`MOV source_register, destination_register`**
+  - Duplicates the value from one register to another.
 - **Example:** **`MOV R1, R2`**
+  - Copies the content of R1 into R2.

 ##### ★ 3.
 Reading the value of the memory at the address contained by a register and storing it into another register:

 - **Syntax:** **`LOAD address_register, destination_register`**
+  - Retrieves data from memory using the address in a register.
 - **Example:** **`LOAD R3, R4`**
+  - Loads the content of the memory at the address in R3 into R4.

 ##### ★ 4.
 Storing the value of a register into memory at the address contained by another register:

 - **Syntax:** **`STR source_register, address_register`**
+  - Writes the content of a register into memory at the address in another register.
 - **Example:** **`STR R2, R5`**
+  - Stores the content of R2 into the memory at the address in R5.

 ##### ★ 5.
 Comparing the content of registers:

 - **Syntax:** **`CMP source_register1, source_register2`**
+  - Compares the values in two registers.
 - **Example:** **`CMP R1, R2`**
+  - Compares the contents of R1 and R2.

 ##### ★ 6.
 Jumping unconditionally to a label:

 - **Syntax:** **`JMP label`**
+  - Jumps to a specified label.
 - **Example:** **`JMP start_loop`**
+  - Jumps to the "start_loop" label.

 ##### ★ 7.
 Jumping conditionally to a label:

 - **Syntax:** **`JMPT condition, label`**
+  - Jumps to a label if a specified condition is true.
 - **Example:** **`JMPT TRUE, end_loop`**
+  - Jumps to "end_loop" if the condition is true.

 ##### ★ 8.
 Jumping conditionally to a label

 - **Syntax:** **`JMPF condition, label`**
+  - Jumps to a label if a specified condition is false.
 - **Example:** **`JMPF TRUE, end_loop`**
+  - Jumps to "end_loop" if the condition is false.

 ##### ★ 9.
 Calling a subroutine:

 - **Syntax:** **`CALL subroutine_label`**
+  - Initiates a subroutine.
 - **Example:** **`CALL my_subroutine`**
+  - Calls the "my_subroutine" subroutine.

 ##### ★ 10.
 Returning from a subroutine:

 - **Syntax:** **`RETURN`**
+  - Exits a subroutine.
 - **Example:** **`RETURN`**
+  - Returns from the current subroutine.

 ##### ★ 11.
 The 4 basic arithmetic operations: addition, subtraction, multiplication, and division: